Airdrops: Giving Money Away Is Harder Than It Seems: Introduction

 We summarize our contributions as follows.

-\point{\textit{Arbitrum study.}} We perform a comprehensive case study of the Arbitrum~\cite{Kalodner-Usenix} airdrop by measuring elements such as transaction volume, token distribution structure, and token value before and after the airdrop period.
+\StarCase{\stress{\textbf{Arbitrum study.}}} We perform a comprehensive case study of the Arbitrum~\cite{Kalodner-Usenix} airdrop by measuring elements such as transaction volume, token distribution structure, and token value before and after the airdrop period.
 We observed a notable increase in total daily fees coinciding with the airdrop event.
 However, the per-address transaction count for Arbitrum declined following the airdrop.
 Other protocols performed better than Arbitrum when no airdrop occurred.

-\point{\textit{Quantitative analysis.}} We conducted a quantitative analysis of airdrops executed by ENS, dYdX, 1inch, Arbitrum, Uniswap, and an additional fake airdrop named Gemstone.
-We show that most of the funds received through these airdrops are sold on exchanges, instead of being used to create dapp or platform engagement on the part of end-users.
-This corresponds to 36.62\% of all ENS tokens.
-Similar trends are evident for dYdX (35.45\%) and 1inch (54.05\%).
-On average, tokens were typically sold on exchanges within 1 to 2.34 transfers after being received, with a median of 2 transfers.
+\StarCase{\stress{\textbf{Quantitative analysis.}}} We conducted a quantitative analysis of airdrops executed by 1inch, Arbitrum, Arkham, DYDX, ENS, Lido, Optimism, Tornado Cash, and Uniswap.
+We show that most of the funds received through these airdrops are sold on exchanges in the first airdropped token transfer made by the user after receiving the airdrop, instead of being used to create dapp or platform engagement on the part of end-users.
+This corresponds to 65.75\% of all Lido tokens, followed by 1inch with 58.67\%, and Optimism with 48.21\%, among others.
+On average, tokens were typically sold on exchanges within 1.17 to 2.76 transfers after being received, with a median of 1 to 2 transfers.

-\point{\textit{Qualitative analysis.}} We conducted a qualitative analysis of past airdrops and propose guidelines for the development of future airdrops to mitigate the issues we identified.
-Our focus lies on airdrop farming and the distribution of governance tokens through airdrops.
+\StarCase{\stress{\textbf{Qualitative analysis.}}} We conducted a qualitative analysis of past airdrops and propose guidelines for the development of future airdrops to mitigate the issues we identified.
+Our focus lies on airdrop farming, the distribution of governance tokens through airdrops, and insider trading.
 To address these concerns, we suggest alternative incentives, such as \stress{offering fee discounts for subsequent interactions within the blockchain protocol}.

-\point{\textit{Multi-chain empirical data.}} We collected data from two major Ethereum rollups that are underexplored by the literature, Arbitrum and ZKsync Era, and moreover, collect and label data from major airdrops.
-We plan to share both our dataset and scripts in a publicly-accessible repository.
+\StarCase{\stress{\textbf{Multi-chain empirical data.}}} We collected data from two major yet underexplored Ethereum rollups—Arbitrum and Optimism—as well as from nine major airdrops.
+We also gathered ZKsync Era data to discuss a fake airdrop performed by sybil farmers on ZKsync Era (see \S\ref{sec:gemstone}).
+Additionally, we curated address labels to identify centralized and decentralized exchange addresses.
+To promote reproducibility and support future research, we publicly release our dataset and data collection scripts in an open-access repository~\cite{Messias-DataSet-Code-2025}.